Safety foundations

 Throughput caps and manual review

-Auto-Kick caps are enforced per run, per hour, and per day, scaling conservatively with managed member counts.
+Auto-Kick caps are applied per run, per hour, and per day, scaling conservatively with managed member counts.
 When a cap is hit, Auto-Kick pauses and remaining cases are routed to manual review so staff can react before further removals occur.

 Two-person approval for larger guilds